This offers several advantages.

-How to replace a handle on a casement window
+How do you replace a handle on a casement window?

 When your handle is spinning, but the window isn’t opening, a broken shaft is normally to blame.
 In most cases, this problem can be fixed with a replacement handle.
 You can buy replacement cranks which can be adjusted to fit different spindles, or you can contact the manufacturer and ask for a like-for-like replacement.
 If it’s the shaft itself that’s worn down, you can often correct the problem temporarily by filing the edge of the shaft so that the screw can lock properly.
 Don’t expect this fix to hold up for long if you’re opening and closing the window repeatedly, however.

 Casement windows are incredibly robust and given the right care and attention, they’ll last for years.
 To stand the best possible chance of avoiding problems, we’d suggest taking a pro-active approach.
 Check your windows periodically for damage and if you notice a problem, don’t be tempted to delay in fixing it.
 The chances are that it’ll only get trickier (and more expensive) to solve!